Before and After Gallery

 As a private emergency dentist London clinic, we will book you in for a broken tooth to assess the damage, then advise the treatment needed.
-If the broken tooth is located at the back of the mouth, for example, a filling (restoration) would normally be enough to resolve on the same day.
+If the broken tooth is located at the back of the mouth, for example, a filling (restoration) we would normally try an resolve it on the same appointment.
 Visiting our emergency dental surgery in London will ensure your broken tooth is dealt with quickly and carefully.
 For any excessive damage to teeth, our dental team will need to assess fully and provide you with relevant options to resolve, including prices, risks involved and the benefits of each.
 We will ensure you’ll leave our clinic after treatment with a restored smile.

 Toothache can be very painful, as anyone who has suffered from it can advise.
 Normally described as a sharp pain that can start throbbing and sometimes even be felt along one side of the face up to the back of your head.
 The pain is caused when your body fights disease, as tooth decay spreading means the present bacteria will pulp tissue in the canal.
 Increased blood pressure to the pulpal tissue in the canal causes inflammation that can impinge the nerve fibres resulting in severe pain.

 If the pain is ignored or subdued by taking anti-inflammatories and pain killers instead of booking an emergency dentist appointment, the problem can be ignored which could result in the spreading of the inflammation and infection to the bone and gums.
 This can also lead to evident swelling of the face, which then you will need to seek emergency dental treatment.
 If you visit us after looking for a walk in dentist in London, we will numb the tooth and relieve the pressure that has built up to alleviate the pain there and then.
 After this, we will then discuss the long-term prognosis of the tooth and the various options available to you.